 Older apps: iOS 11 no longer supports older 32-bit apps, so if your favorite old app is not 64 bits, you will have to update or delete it.

-iPhone 5: If you are still using a 4- or 5-year-old iPhone 5, you cannot download iOS11.
-You are stuck with 10 ... forever.
-It will work on the iPhone 5S, though some users report it slows the phone down.
-(If you still have the 3G iPhone 4, you shouldn't be even reading this column.
+iPhone 5: If you are still using a four- or five-year-old iPhone 5, you cannot download iOS 11 (here's a full list of devices that are compatible).
+It will work on the iPhone 5s, though some users report it slows the phone down.
+(If you still have the iPhone 4, you shouldn't be even reading this column.
 Please buy a new phone, then get back to me).
-I have a 5S, and so far everything is fine, though the phone feels a bit slower opening apps.
+I have a 5s, and so far everything is fine, though the phone feels a bit slower opening apps.

-Photo compatibility: The new HEIC photo format (to save space) may not be compatible with PCs and Microsoft-based photo editors without conversion to JPG files.
+Photo compatibility: The new HEIC photo format (to save space) may not be compatible with PCs and Microsoft-based photo editors without conversion to JPEG files.
 The Verge has a good writeup on this.

 Battery Drain: Really, there's not much ugly with iOS 11, unless you find it dramatically draining your battery, as some early users report.
 Gotta Be Mobile explains what to do if your battery is now running down fast.
 Apple forums are already filled with suggestions for improving battery life if this happens, such as shutting off automatic app refreshing.

-One hour download time: Anticipate the whole download, updating and installation to take an hour on average.
+One hour download: Anticipate the whole download, updating and installation to take an hour on average.